petracihalova/service-dashboard/README.md

 # service-dashboard
 Flask app dashboard for services, deployments, pull requests, and more created as internal tool for my team.
+Because this app is built for my team's goals and needs, there are a number of settings that are hardcoded.
+The app was built as a hackathon project, so the code may be messy or inefficient.
+I'm aware of that and will fix it when I feel like it.

 This project is developed using the Flask framework.
 Configuration settings can be read in from a `.env` file.
 An example file `.env.example` is provided in the repository.
 To use the defaults simply